NickGrunert/master-thesis/modules/03_truth_compare.typ

     Especially in the RGB data regions with large shadows, the edges are not clearly visible.
     However, these edges become clearly visible when utilizing the derivative and coloring the image with this data.
     This introduces an additional layer of complexity and duration to the process of generating ground truth data.

-    It must again be noted that the RGB data and the nDSM data are not perfectly aligned.
+    It must also again be noted that the RGB data and the nDSM data are not perfectly aligned.
     Consequently, an attempt to create a ground truth based only on the RGB data would yield a different result than the nDSM data, particularly with regard to the house outlines, where the misalignment becomes quite evident.
+    Therefore the ground truth data will mainly be built solely upon the nDSM data, whereby it must be noted that this approach introduces a discrimination against later built analysis on the RGB data.
+    This is deemed accceptable because of the assumption that the height information is neccessary for good evaluation anyway, and biasing it here makes sense.

-    Nonetheless, it is proposed that a sufficiently accurate ground truth is sufficient to create a general idea of whether the algorithm is performing in a satisfactory manner.
+    Nonetheless, it is proposed that a sufficiently accurate ground truth is enough to create a general idea of whether the algorithm is performing in a satisfactory manner.
     Provided that the general structure and number of segments are accurate, the ground truth can be considered sufficiently reliable.
     This is because minor discrepancies in the output score calculated on the ground truth do not invalidate the algorithm.